cal-itp/data-infra/warehouse/models/mart/gtfs_quality/fct_daily_gtfs_dataset_guideline_checks.md

 {% docs fct_daily_gtfs_dataset_guideline_checks %}

 Each row represents a date/guideline check/gtfs dataset combination, with pass/fail information indicating whether that feed complied with that check on that date.
 Only contains checks that are performed at the gtfs_dataset level.
+Some checks apply to all 4 feed types, while some apply only to the schedule feed.

 Here is a list of currently-implemented checks: